 |When to drink|

+This very rare rosé is only produced in exceptional years by Lopez Heredia – approximately once every 8-10 years.
 Please note that stocks of this wine are so limited that you need to buy 20 bottles of Tondonia Red Rioja Reserva in order to purchase 1 bottle of this Rosado Gran Reserva.